DJBarnes/django-adminlte2-pdq/docs/source/templates/fields.rst

     There are two examples below.
 One sets the property in the form class.
     The other in the View class.
 You should choose one way or the other.
     You do **NOT** need to set the property in both locations.
-    Additionally, there are probably other ways that the property can be set that are not shown in these examples, but we know that these ways work.

 Setting datalist and range_min_max in a Form class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^